freeCodeCamp/guide/pages/docs/certificates-guide/create-a-form-element/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Create a Form Element"
+title: "Create a Form Element"
+parent: "certificates-guide"
 ---

 You can build web forms that actually submit data to a server using nothing more than pure HTML.
 You can do this by specifying an action on your `form` element.